yx1215/EHR/SEEHR Documentation.md

     3. medical history report: it is a refactored stage.
 In the end, after each appointment, a doctor is required to finish the medical history report regarding that appointment.
 Doctors can view their patients' medical history but cannot edit it.
     4. message system
     5. emergency contact button, send the notification:
         - The emergency contact button is designed at first.
-However, we did not think it is reasonable compared to dial 120 directly.
-However, if a doctor is logging his e-mail on his phone, once a patient clicks this button, he will receive an e-mail.
-Then a doctor can choose to present at the hospital even if he is not on duty to support the treatment.
+It may not seem to be reasonable comparing to directly dialing 120.
+However, if a doctor is logging into his account in his phone, once a patient clicks this button, he will receive an instant message marked urgent.
+Then the doctor can choose to present at the hospital even if he is not on duty to support the treatment.
-        - As for sending a notification, it is a function that is not initially planned.
-We had a problem connecting it with the message system since they are on different servers.
-Then we decided to present the notification as a flashed message from HTML instead of a received e-mail.
+        - As for sending notification, it is a function that is not initially planned.
+Although the message system provides some apis to send notifications to a certain person, a recent recieved notification will not be presented on the dashboard without manually refreshing the homepage, unlike the delicated page for message.
+Then we decided to present the notification as a flashed message from HTML instead of a received message.
 - In the first two stages, the development was not too complicated.
 However, we have refactored the medical history report for many times.
     - It is due to the problematic use of case design at first.
     - Previously, we plan to associate the medical history report with each patient as a database feature in the type of "text".